RillingDev/ok/README.md

 ## Introduction

-Ok is an very small (500 byte) utility library to validate forms with more than what HTML5 offers you.
+Ok is an very small utility library to validate forms with more than what HTML5 offers you.
+Features include customized messages and validator chaining.

 ## Usage